rokath/trice/docs/TriceUserGuide.md

 ###  10.11. <a name='Executinggotest-race-count100....'></a>Executing `go test -race -count 100 ./...`

 The C-code is executed during some tests.
 Prerequisite is a installed GCC.

+###  10.12. <a name='DirectTRICEOutTRICE_MODE0couldcausestackoverflowwith-o0optimization'></a>Direct TRICE Out (TRICE_MODE 0) could cause stack overflow with -o0 optimization

+As discussed in [issue #294](https://github.com/rokath/trice/issues/294) it can happen, that several TRICE macros within one function call increase the stack usage more than expected, when compiler optimization is totally switched off.

 <p align="right">(<a href="#top">back to top</a>)</p>